 2) Oahu is paradise on earth, but it’s not heaven

-If you didn’t grow up here and have parents of somewhat Hawaiian/Asian decent, you’re a haole.
+If you didn’t grow up here and have parents of somewhat Hawaiian/Asian decent, you’re called a haole.
 It’s not racial, not usually.
-However, most haoles fit right in, make lots of friends that are locals, and even get elected governor.
+However, most haoles fit right in, make lots of friends that are locals, and one even got elected governor.

 4) Housing is expensive

-$800,000 will buy you a small house in Manoa or a large condo in Waikiki.
-It might be single wall construction, meaning there are no studs in the walls.
-Your yard might be smaller than you’re used to, especially in Honolulu, and the dirt will be bright red.
-However, if you go out a bit to the west side you can get a great home for about $500k in Ewa, Kapolei, Royal Kunia, and Makakilo.
+$900,000 will buy you a small house in Manoa or a large condo in Waikiki.
+It might be an old single wall construction home, meaning there are no studs in the walls.
+Your yard will be smaller than you’re used to, especially in Honolulu, and the dirt will be bright red.
+However, if you go out a bit to the west side you can get great home for about $650k in Ewa, Kapolei, Royal Kunia, and Makakilo.
+Or on the North Shore, you can get a big yard, maybe even an acre, for around $1.5mil.
+It’s country up there, very rural, and very peaceful.
+It will likely (hopefully) always be farmland and a few houses, but you get a lot more land on the North Shore, and you get to surf bigger waves.

 5) The ocean in Hawaii is wonderful, but you won’t be in it as much as you think

-People ask me if I surf everyday.
-They think I sit on Waikiki beach and type my blog or handle my escrows, etc. Nope, I sit at a desk in my office, just like you.
-We do go to the beach often, maybe 3-5 times a month.
-We prefer Kailua Beach to Waikiki, and sometimes we go to Portlock’s small beach.
-There are still plenty of empty beaches in Oahu, and if you buy a house here, I’ll show you some of them!
+People ask me if I surf everyday. (yes, almost) They think I sit on Waikiki beach and type my blog or handle my escrows, etc. (No.) Most days I sit at a desk in my office, just like you, except my office is across from a beautiful beach with great waves, and it’s 75 degrees outside.
+And I actually just surfed before I sat down to write this.
+We do go to the beach as a family often, maybe 4-5 times a month.
+We prefer the North Shore or Ala Moana, and sometimes we go to a little secret beach near our house.
+There are still plenty of empty beaches in Oahu, and if you buy a house here, I’ll show you some of them, but not my secret beach. 🙂

 6) It rains a lot, suddenly, for about 10 minutes at a time